zarf-dev/proposals/2-deprecate-big-bang/README.md

 ## Summary

 This ZEP proposes deprecating the Big Bang extension in Zarf with the release of v1.
 The Big Bang extension simplifies deploying the [Big Bang platform](https://p1.dso.mil/services/big-bang), but it adds complexity to the codebase.
 Zarf will focus on the general air-gap Kubernetes problem rather than a Department of Defense (DoD) platform specific use case.
 The proposal introduces a new command, `zarf dev generate big-bang`, which generates a zarf.yaml file with the necessary components for Big Bang deployment.
-This command will released before or alongside the Big Bang extension deprecation in Zarf v1 to allow users to transition.
+This command will be released before or alongside the Big Bang extension deprecation in Zarf v1 to allow users to transition.

 ## Motivation